brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ### Unresolved Problems and Major Uncertainties

 There were four primary uncertainties in the model given current data availability and model assumptions.
-\begin{enumerate}

-  \item First, selectivity patterns was a source of uncertainty.
+  1. First, selectivity patterns was a source of uncertainty.
 When estimating asymptotic selectivity for the recreational fleet the scale of the population was affected and relative stock size was estimated near the lower edge of the management precautionary zone.
 We assumed dome-shaped selectivity based on discussion with those knowledgeable about the fishery, depth restrictions in the fishery, and assumed habits of older and larger fish.
 Sensitivities where the peak in selectivity for the commercial fleet was estimated at larger values nearer to selectivity of the recreational fleet, and therefore fitting nearer the middle of the aggregate commercial lengths, resulted in estimates of stock status within the management precautionary zone.

-  \item Second, the magnitude of recruitment deviations was a source of uncertainty.
+  2. Second, the magnitude of recruitment deviations was a source of uncertainty.
 Strong recruitment pulses in 1993, 1995, 1999, and 2012 were often estimated during model exploration with some years being stronger in some runs compared to others.
 Recruitment deviations in other years during the 1990s were typically variable, and sometimes greatly so as shown in (Figure \ref{fig:rec-devs}).
 These were likely due to limited samples and variable length in the recreational length compositions.
 This variation influences the magnitude of the increase in biomass in the late 1990s and  2000s as well as the magnitude of the decrease in the 2010s.
 Omitting recruitment deviations altogether changes the scale of the model as well.

-  \item The magnitude of recruitment was also affected by the data weighting values, which is the third uncertainty.
+  3. The magnitude of recruitment was also affected by the data weighting values, which is the third uncertainty.
 Data weighting using McAllister-Ianelli reduced the amount of information coming from the recreational fleet, affecting the magnitude of recruitment, and resulting in a more pessimistic stock status.
 Francis and the Dirichlet-Multinomial weighting resulted in similar results.

-  \item The final uncertainty is with estimating growth parameters.
-The fixed value for k for quillback rockfish is on the higher end of other published studies, ranging between 0.06-0.19, and results in a low $M$/$k$ ratio.
-Profiles and sensitivities for $L_{\infty}$ and $k$ suggest estimating these parameters is feasible, both separately and together, and result in estimates of $k$ nearer to the middle of the range of literature values and $L_{\infty}$ close to the fixed estimate.
-We decided to keep the fixed values in the base model given the range of plausible $k$ values from the profile included the fixed estimate, concerns over whether length data on its own without age data can inform $k$, that the curve of estimated $k$ and $L_{\infty}$ values poorly fit the age and length data, and that growth estimates used in the model were based on data with young fish from the surveys to inform the estimate of $k$.
+  4. The final uncertainty is with estimating growth parameters.
+The fixed value for k for quillback rockfish is on the higher end of other published studies, ranging between 0.06-0.19, and results in a low $M$/$k$ ratio, but one within the range of Beverton [-@Beverton1992] for Sebastes.
+Profiles and sensitivities for $L_{\infty}$ and $k$ suggest the model has a difficult time converging when estimating these parameteres, especially for $k$.
+Estimation results in estimates of $k$ nearer to the middle of the range of literature values and $L_{\infty}$ near to or above the fixed estimate.
+We decided to keep the fixed values in the base model given the range of plausible $k$ values from the profile included the fixed estimate, concerns over whether length data on its own without age data can inform $k$, that the growth curve using estimated $k$ and $L_{\infty}$ values poorly fit the age and length data, and that growth estimates used in the model were based on data with young fish from the surveys to inform the estimate of $k$.

-\end{enumerate}

 <!--chapter:end:34diagnostics.Rmd-->